virtual-world-framework/vwf-web/_includes/docs/html.md

 	vwf_view.kernel.callMethod(vwf_view.kernel.find(undefined, "/nodeName")[0], "method1");

 The first argument is the ID of the node where the method resides.
-In this case, the ID is found using the <code>find</code> function call passing in the name of the node.
+In this case, the ID is found using the [find](#querying) function call passing in the name of the node.
 The second parameter is the name of the method as defined in the main application file.
 In order to pass parameters directly to the method call, a third parameter may be passed as an array of values.

 	vwf_view.kernel.callMethod(vwf_view.kernel.find(undefined, "/nodeName")[0], "method1", [ parameter1, parameter2, etc ]);